 Small and Medium Enterprises (SMEs) is a term that denotes a business entity, with certain criteria.
 SMEs are divided into three groups, namely micro, small and medium enterprises.
 Definitions and terms of SMEs vary from country to country.
-The European Commission (2005) defines micro-enterprises as enterprises with an annual number of units of work less than 10 with an annual turnover or total annual balance sheet less than or equal to $\notin 2$ million.
-Small businesses have an annual number of work units of less than 50 with an annual turnover or total annual balance sheet less than or equal to $\notin 10$ million.
-Meanwhile, medium-sized enterprises have an annual number of work units of less than 250 with an annual turnover or total annual balance sheet less than or equal to $\notin 50$ million.
-Meanwhile, the World Bank (2008) defines micro-enterprises as businesses that have less than 10 employees with total assets or total annual sales of less than or equal to \$100,000.
-Small businesses have more than 10 employees less or equal to 50 people, with total assets or total but annual sales of more than \$100,000 but less or equal to \$3 million. medium-sized businesses have more than 50 employees but less or equal to 300 people, with total assets or total annual sales of more than \$3 million but less or equal to \$15 million.
+The European Commission (2015) defines micro-enterprises as enterprises with an annual number of units of work less than 10 with an annual turnover or total annual balance sheet less than or equal to $\notin 2$ million.
+Small businesses have an annual number of work units of less than 50 with an annual turnover or total annual balance sheet less than or equal to $\in 10$ million.
+Meanwhile, medium-sized enterprises have an annual number of work units of less than 250 with an annual turnover or total annual balance sheet less than or equal to \in 50 million.
+Meanwhile, they define micro-enterprises as businesses that have less than 10 employees with total assets or total annual sales of less than or equal to \$100,000.
+Moreover, while small businesses have more than 10 employees less or equal to 50 people, with total assets or total but annual sales of more than \$100,000 but less or equal to \$3 million, medium-sized is classified as businesses that have more than 50 employees but less or equal to 300 people, with total assets or total annual sales of more than \$3 million but less or equal to \$15 million.